brooklynrail/brooklynrail-platform/content/events/2020/12/how-latina-artists-keep-on-keeping-on.md

 title: How Latina Artists Keep On Keeping On
-summary: Latina artists, performers and writers Carmina Escobar, Carribean Fragoza, and Yxta Murray join Rail ArtSeen Editor Amanda Gluibizzi and Art Historian Amber Jamilla Musser for a conversation about ---- We conclude with a poetry reading from -----
+summary: Latina artists, performers and writers Carmina Escobar, Carribean Fragoza, and Yxta Murray join Rail ArtSeen Editor Amanda Gluibizzi and Art Historian Amber Jamilla Musser for a conversation.
+We conclude with a poetry reading.
 people:
   - person: carmina-escobar
     event_bio: Experimental vocalist Carmina Escobar is a creative performer,